i-winxd/FnF-chart-to-swing/README.md

 7. Type ``python chart_to_swing.py <THE CHART YOU WANT TO CONVERT>``, where ``<THE CHART YOU WANT TO CONVERT>`` is the file name of the chart you want to convert.
 The file should be in the same directory as the ``.py`` file you downloaded, or in a folder of that directory, then your file name becomes ``<the folder within the folder of your .py file>/<THE CHART YOU WANT TO CONVERT>``.
 8. In the same directory of your ``.py`` file, a new ``.json`` file with the name``<NAME OF YOUR SONG>-swing.json`` should pop up.
 That is your converted file.
 Note that the name of the song is based on the song name in the chart, not the file name of the original ``json``.

+**IMPORTANT: IF THE CHART YOU WANT TO CONVERT CONTAINS THE WORD 'swing' ANYWHERE IN IT (all lowercase) IT WILL DO A REVERSE CONVERSION (FROM SWING TO REGULAR TEMPO)**

 I couldn't package this to an EXE file because I didn't have time to learn how to do that.
 Someone please make a pull request telling me how to.
 ## Okay.
 How do I put the audio in swing tempo?
 Watch this tutorial: https://www.youtube.com/watch?v=FURoa6NKQIo